Skip to main content

 ✔️ Enables managed workflow for the proejct

-✔️ Creates an App ID for the application leveraging the Workflow API
+✔️ Creates an App ID for the order workflow application

 ✔️ Clones a quickstart application to your machine